vesas/java-nn/README.md

 L1_N2[Hidden layer neuron 2] --> L2_N1[Output neuron 1]
 ```

+The XOR problem is solvable with 2 hidden neurons, here I'm using 4 neurons and a Relu because it seems to learn faster.
+The network structure is initialized like this:

+        Model model = new ModelBuilder()
+            .add(new InputLayer(2))
+            .add(new DenseLayer(4))
+            .add(new Relu())
+            .add(new DenseLayer(1))
+            .add(new Linear())
+            .add(new MSELoss())
+            .build();

 The error between predicted values and the ground truth values is what we are trying to minimize.
 Here we are using mean squared error (MSE) function.
-The MSE error for the training run is plotted here ("the learning curve").
+The MSE error for the training run is plotted here ("the learning curve") for a learning session of 40 epochs.

 ![Alt text](./readme_img/xor_error.png "Learning curve")